msh855/QuantitativePortfolioManagement/README.md

 # MyPortfolioManagement

-A Python Library for Quantitative Portfolio Management and Research
+A Python Library for Quantitative Portfolio Management